-Supporting Requirements:
+Supportive Requirements:

-Supporting nequirements:

-CHEM 201, 202 General Chemistry I, II (5,5)
+CHEM 201, 202 General Chemistry I, II (10)

 CHEM 311 Organic Chemistry I (5)

 MATH 105 Precalculus (4)

+PHYS 105 Introduction to Physics (4)

-NASC 370 Science Seminar (4 sem.)
-(1,1,1,1)
+NASC 370 Science Seminar (1)

-PHYS 202 General Physics II (5)

 Environmental Management - B.A.

 Program Chairperson: Robert Neher

 Students may specialize in the area of environmental management, a field that deals with the problems of pollution, demography, contamination, management of resources, etc. Interdepartmental majors can be arranged with the departments of Biology, Chemistry, Business and Economics, History and Political Science, and Behavioral Science.